 At Fort Brewery & Pizza, we are committed to being a significant part of the community by serving up the best food and drinks in town.
 Our roots run deep in Fort Worth and it is our pleasure to feed our friends and neighbors and brew up the most refreshing beverages we can.
 Food and drink are something everyone can come together and enjoy every single day, which is why they are so important to us.

 All of our crafted beers are created to be refreshing and unique.
-With our hoppy lager, Border Shift, we use a blend of American and German hops that give it a complex and rewarding flavor built on the clean foundation of lager yeast.
-Come and try the Border Shift for yourself, or one of our other craft beers, and taste something you won’t find anywhere else.
+With our hoppy lager we use a blend of American and German hops that give it a complex and rewarding flavor built on the clean foundation of lager yeast.
+Come and try the hoppy lager for yourself, or one of our other craft beers, and taste something you won’t find anywhere else.